 If you’re planning to start a business, you might start thinking about things like renting commercial real estate, commuting to an office, or managing employees.

-But with the rise of home businesses, more and more people are discovering ways to use remote work to pursue entrepreneurship, with their business headquartered at home.
+But with the rise of home based business opportunities, more and more people are discovering ways to use remote work to pursue entrepreneurship, with their business headquartered at home.

 In today’s connected world, where technology affords us more flexibility in how and where we work, home-based businesses come in a variety of forms.

 Some require you to convert a spare room into a mini-warehouse for products, while others can be run completely online.
-But generally, you can start these types of businesses using your existing space and means.
+But generally, you can start these types of business ideas to start from home using your existing space and means.
 You can also check our guide on how to make money online to explore more options.

 Table of Contents